R8bert/esp32-psu/README.md

 3. Open the project in the [Development Environment].
 4. Compile and upload the firmware to the ESP32.

-### Usage

-[Provide detailed instructions on how to use the firmware, including available commands, communication protocols, and example code snippets.]

 ## PCB

 ### Production